bpfman/bpfman/docs/developer-guide/image-build.md

 ## Signing Container Images

-It is encouraged to sign the eBPF container images, which can easily be done using [cosign](https://docs.sigstore.dev/signing/quickstart/).
+Signing eBPF container images is encouraged and can be easily done using [cosign](https://docs.sigstore.dev/signing/quickstart/).
 Below is a summary of the steps needed to sign an image.